exceptionless/Exceptionless/README.md

 ## Thanks

+Thanks to all the people who have contributed!

 [![contributors](https://contributors-img.web.app/image?repo=exceptionless/exceptionless)](https://github.com/exceptionless/exceptionless/graphs/contributors)

 Thanks to [JetBrains](http://jetbrains.com) for a community [WebStorm](https://www.jetbrains.com/webstorm/) and [ReSharper](https://www.jetbrains.com/resharper/) license to use on this project.
 It's the best JavaScript IDE/Visual Studio productivity enhancement hands down.